David-Apamo/Diabetes-Classification/README.md

 # Diabetes-Classification
-This repository contains files for Diabetes Classification using Machine Learning.
-The dataset used for analysis had various factors like age, BMI, number of pregnancies, plasma glucose, diastolic blood pressure, triceps thickness, serum insulin, diabetes pedigree etc. The  data is a secondary dataset obtained online (Link)[https://raw.githubusercontent.com/MicrosoftDocs/ml-basics/master/data/diabetes.csv]
+This repository contains files for Diabetes Prediction using Supervised Machine Learning, precisely Classification.
+The dataset used for analysis had various features like age, BMI, number of pregnancies, plasma glucose, diastolic blood pressure, triceps thickness, serum insulin, diabetes pedigree etc. The  data is a secondary dataset obtained online.
+[Link](https://raw.githubusercontent.com/MicrosoftDocs/ml-basics/master/data/diabetes.csv)

 ## Models Used:
-Logistic Regression
+* Logistic Regression
-Naive Bayes
+* Naive Bayes
-K-Nearest Neighbors (KNN)
+* K-Nearest Neighbors (KNN)
-Random Forest (RF)
+* Random Forest (RF)
-XGBoost
+* XGBoost
-Artificial Neural Network (ANN)
+* Artificial Neural Network (ANN)

 After fine-tuning and evaluating the models, **XGBoost** achieved the best performance with an **Accuracy of 95.71%**.
-The model also had **93.2% Precision**, and a **Sensitivity(Recall) of 93.88%.**
+The model also had **93.2% Precision**, **Sensitivity(Recall) of 93.88%**, and a **ROC AUC** value of **0.99**.

 ## Key Processes: